kishaningithub/kishaningithub.github.io/content/blog/breaking-rust-strings.md

 }
 ```

-In the above code i want to extract the first charecter out which is 可.
+In the above code i want to extract the first character out which is 可.
 Since the end indices are exclusive in rust i put forth a slice `0..1` on `chinese_text`.

 If you expected the output to be 可.
 You are in for a surprise!